High School Placement Test

 Supplemental AssessmentsAll incoming students are required to take a supplemental math placement test (MAP test) which is adaptive to a student's individual skills.
 This test will take place in April.
 The math department will review the results of the MAP test, math teacher recommendation, and HSPT in order to determine math class placement.

-La Salle will offer testing for students who wish to place out of the first year of a world language (Spanish, French, German).
-Students are not required to take this test but encouraged to do so if they have experience in reading, writing, and speaking the language.
-The world language tests will take place in May.
+La Salle will test students who wish to place out of the first year of Spanish, French, or German.
+Students are not required to take this test but are encouraged to do so if they have experience in reading, writing, and speaking any of these languages.
+These language tests will be given in May.